 You’ve worked hard for your pension.
 Don’t put it in danger.

 There are lots of different pension scams.
-But many of them start the same way – with a call or a message out of the blue offering a ‘free pension review’ or a ‘once-in-a-lifetime’ investment opportunity that promises high returns and no risks.
+But many of them start the same way – with a call, text or email out of the blue from a company you have not dealt with before offering a ‘free pension review’ or a ‘once-in-a-lifetime’ investment opportunity that promises high returns and no risks.

 Most scammers are trying to do the same thing – get you to transfer your pot to something that either lets you access your money before you’re 55, take a bigger tax-free lump sum than the law allows or invest in something which is high risk.
 They might even offer you a cash incentive.

 If you fall for a scam, you could lose some or all of your pension pot.
 You could also face a big tax bill, or find out you’ve been a victim of fraud.